 Will Traffic Tickets affect My DACA Application?

 It’s very unlikely that traffic violations will affect your DACA application.
 If you were ticketed for speeding, running a red light, or something else where the police wrote you a ticket and let you go, chances are you don’t have anything to worry about with these.
 In fact, you could even use traffic tickets to prove you were living in the U.S. during a certain period of time.

 That said, you might have been arrested for reckless driving, DUI, or another misdemeanor that occurred while you were behind the wheel.
 As these are crimes, a conviction for any of them can affect your DACA eligibility.

 Is Applying for DACA Safe When I Have One or Two Less Serious Misdemeanors?

 Under any circumstance, you should consult with an attorney before you apply for DACA.
 Your application reveals your immigration status to immigration authorities, who may arrest and deport you if they determine you are not eligible for deferred action.

 You should especially consult with an attorney if you have been convicted of any prior misdemeanors.
 Do not attempt to assess for yourself whether these would be considered “significant misdemeanors” by USCIS.
 Only a qualified legal representative has the knowledge and experience it takes to provide you with that kind of insight.

-If you want to reach out to our attorney for assistance along these lines or for another matter involving immigration or criminal defense, please reach out to The Alband Law Firm today for help.
+If you want to reach out to our attorney for assistance along these lines or for another matter involving immigration or criminal defense, please reach out to Alband, Lane & Balderama today for help.
 We offer potential clients a free initial consultation that can help them understand our attorney’s capabilities and what we have to offer.